rodrigocastillogl/convolutional-neural-networks/README.md

 **Multiple channels**.
 Until now we have not considered that images consists of multiple channels (grayscale images have only 1 channel, but typically RGB have 3 channels).
 Then, an image is a third-order tensor $\mathtt{X}$ characterized by height, width and channel.
-For a hidden representation we use a third-order tensor $mathtt{H}$.
+For a hidden representation we use a third-order tensor $\mathtt{H}$.

 To support multiple channels, the weighted sum is also computed along the channels.
 In convolutional layers we apply *cross-correlation* between a kernel tensor $\mathtt{V}$ (weights or *learnable parameters*) and the multiple channels